martinvonz/jj/docs/config.md

 track changes to the working copy.
 This allows `jj` to take working copy snapshots without having to rescan the entire working copy.

+This is governed by the `core.fsmonitor` option.
+Currently, the valid values are `"none"` or `"watchman"`.

 ### Watchman

 To configure the Watchman filesystem monitor, set